 Natural Relief for Fibromyalgia

 Since fibromyalgia is a pain-processing disorder, it makes sense to take a look at the central nervous system to see where there might be a problem in the signals that are being sent to the brain or in how the brain is interpreting those signals.
-It might sound odd to visit a chiropractor about fibromyalgia, but upper cervical chiropractors are specialists who work to ensure a healthy central nervous system through the proper alignment of the spine, specifically the atlas (C1) and axis (C2) vertebrae.
+It might sound odd to visit a chiropractor about fibromyalgia, but upper cervical chiropractors are experts who work to ensure a healthy central nervous system through the proper alignment of the spine, specifically the atlas (C1) and axis (C2) vertebrae.

 The atlas and axis vertebrae can have a negative effect on nervous system function because they can put pressure on the brainstem if they are misaligned.
 The brainstem is a critical junction in the central nervous system as it connects the spinal cord to the brain.
 If the brainstem is being hindered by a spinal misalignment, the signals being sent to the brain can be distorted, and this can cause a wide range of health conditions, including fibromyalgia.

-At Hunter Spinal Care in Calgary, Alberta, we have had success in treating our patients who have fibromyalgia.
-By taking careful measurements and creating individualized treatment plans, fibromyalgia sufferers have experienced a decrease in their symptoms and even a complete disappearance of their fibromyalgia.
+At Hunter Spinal Care in Calgary, Alberta, we have had success in relieving our patients who have fibromyalgia.
+By taking careful measurements and creating individualized relief plans, fibromyalgia sufferers have experienced a decrease in their symptoms and even a complete disappearance of their fibromyalgia.
 We use a gentle adjustment technique that does not involve the forceful motions that regular chiropractors use.
 We know that fibromyalgia patients in particular appreciate our gentle technique.
 If you’re looking for relief from your fibromyalgia, call us today to see what upper cervical chiropractic care can do for you.

 To schedule a consultation with Vibe Health & Spine, call our Calgary office at (403) 266-2283.
 You can also click the button below.